-- 1 The coordination deduction is defined in the pension plan (Appendix 1). - 2 For part-time employees, the coordination deduction is calculated in accordance with the pension plan (Appendix 1). - 3 In the case of partially disabled insured persons, the coordination deduction is reduced to the extent of the degree of disablement.
+1 The coordination deduction is defined in the pension plan (Appendix 1).

+2 For part-time employees, the coordination deduction is calculated in accordance with the pension plan (Appendix 1).

+3 In the case of partially disabled insured persons, the coordination deduction is reduced by the extent of the pension entitlement, as percentage.